 - Tackling Impunity: We carry out legal studies to help victims of gross human rights violations in their struggles for justice.
 In these activities, we try to address the structural problems that stem from chronic impunity in crimes committed by state officials.
 The scope of our activities include, but are not limited to, legal documentation, legal analysis, trial monitoring, and interventions at national and international levels.
 This is also the field where we work for restoring the rule of law in Turkey, through joined advocacy efforts at national and international levels.

 - Supporting Human Rights Defenders and Organizations: We carry out monitoring, reporting and support activities in response to increased crack down on rights defenders and shrinking civil space in Turkey.
 This area also includes activities geared towards finding new and innovative ways for defending human rights and sharing them with other civil society organizations.

 - International Cooperation and Solidarity: We build ties and collaborations across NGO’s and individuals working in similar fields of peace, transitional justice and human rights in neighboring countries of the Caucasus, Middle East and North Africa.
+In the context of deteriorating human rights and shrinking civil space, the Center also carries out international advocacy targeting European Commission, European Union and Organization for Security and Co-operation in Europe countries, particularly in partnership with the sister organization Verein für Wahrheit, Gerechtigkeit und Gedächtnisarbeit set up in Berlin in 2018.
 Our partnerships are actively ongoing with organizations working in fields close to ours in countries like Argentina, Colombia, Bosnia, Serbia, who have similar experiences of conflict and trauma.